cyberark/conjur-oss-helm-chart/conjur-oss/UPGRADING.md

 ### Rotating the SSL Certificate for an Integrated Postgres Database

-If a Helm deployment of Conjur OSS included the deployment of an integrated Postgres database (i.e. the `database.url` chart value was not explicitly set for `helm install`), then `helm upgrade` operations will by default preserve the self-signed SSL certificate and key used to access the
+If a Helm deployment of Conjur Open Source included the deployment of an integrated Postgres database (i.e. the `database.url` chart value was not explicitly set for `helm install`), then `helm upgrade` operations will by default preserve the self-signed SSL certificate and key used to access the